 Baggage handling kiosks means to deploy the machines at terminal check-ins.
 By using these self-service machines, you can print your bag tags and drop your luggage onto conveyor belts without waiting for hours in long lines.

 - Change your seats or flights

 - Check-in your bags or luggage

 - Report lost bags or luggage

 - Purchase tickets

-- Print their ticket receipts
+- Print your ticket receipts

 - Find information regarding return flights

-- Enter the number of bags for check in
+- Enter the number of bags for check-in

 - Make any desired changes in the itinerary